Mullerornis: Description

-Mullerornis is smaller than the more well-known Aepyornis.
+Mullerornis is smaller than the more well-known Aepyornis, with a still substantial body mass of approximately 80 kg.
 A bone possibly belonging to Mullerornis has been radiocarbon dated to about 1260 BP, suggesting that the animal was still extant at the end of the first millennium.
 Aepyornis modestus was shown by Hansford and Turvey (2018) to be a senior synonym of all nominal Mullerornis species described by Milne-Edwards and Grandidier (1894), resulting in the new combination Mullerornis modestus.

 Palaeobiology

 Nocturnality

-Like other aepyornithids and its close kiwi relatives, Mullerornis was nocturnal, though it shows less optical lobe reduction than these other taxa, implying slightly more crepuscular habits.
+Like other elephant birds and its kiwi relatives, Mullerornis probably was nocturnal based on the small size of its optic lobes, though it shows less optical lobe reduction than these other taxa, implying slightly more crepuscular habits.

+Diet

+Isotopic evidence suggests that Mullerornis was likely a browsing herbivore.

+Reproduction

+The eggs of Mullerornis are substantially smaller than those of Aepyornis, weighting approximately 0.86 kg, with a shell thickness of about 1.1 mm.